abderraouf-adjal/ArduinoSpritzCipher/README.md

 * [SpritzBestPractice](examples/SpritzBestPractice/SpritzBestPractice.ino):
 Hash 32 KB of a Spritz stream (pseudo-random number generator output) then print the result.
-This code show what the ArduinoSpritzCipher library can do (show off the API).
+This code show what the library can do (show off the API).
 An embedded entropy/seed for the pseudo-random number generator is used.

 * [SpritzBestPracticePassword](examples/SpritzBestPracticePassword/SpritzBestPracticePassword.ino):
 Generate a strong Alphanumeric passwords, and then print it.
-This code show what the ArduinoSpritzCipher library can do (show off the API).
+This code show what the library can do (show off the API).
 An embedded entropy/seed for the pseudo-random number generator is used.

 * [SpritzCryptTest](examples/SpritzCryptTest/SpritzCryptTest.ino):
-Test the library encryption/decryption functions.
+Test the library encryption/decryption function.

 * [SpritzStreamTest](examples/SpritzStreamTest/SpritzStreamTest.ino):
 Generate random bytes (Spritz stream) test.